raonidemarchi/random-star-wars-planet/README.md

     *The page will reload if you make edits and you will also see any lint errors in the console.*

-## Production

-1. To build the app for production, run:

-    ```sh
-    npm run build
-    ```
-    *It correctly bundles React in production mode and optimizes the build for the best performance.*

 ## Tests

 Use the following command to run the tests: